A quick and easy Israeli Couscous Salad recipe, served warm with fennel-roasted vegetables.

 I don’t know how it took me 27 years to discover my love for Israeli Couscous.

 The internet informs me that these delicious little balls of pasta are actually known as “Ptitim” in Israel, but there is no way I’m ever going to be able to pronounce that so I’m happy to keep calling it Israeli Couscous.

 So if you’re thinking that those vegetables look familiar it’s because they are the very same Fennel-Roasted Fall Vegetables I posted about on Wednesday.
 I told you it would come in handy!

-This Israeli Couscous Salad is a great dish to bring to a potluck or get-together because it is easy to make and keeps really well if you want to make it ahead of time.
+This warm couscous salad is a great dish to bring to a potluck or get-together because it is easy to make and keeps really well if you want to make it ahead of time.

 Here’s the Recipe!